 Palate - Rich, smooth, malty, fruity, some nuts

 Finish - Toffee & fruit

-If you like a scotch with your food, you could try the Aberlour 12 year old with either Salmon (Pan seared, poached, cured, smoked), or with Foie Gras, or with a desert such as a Lush Chocolate Cake with Cherries.
+If you like scotch with your food, you could try the Aberlour 12 year old with either Salmon (Pan-seared, poached, cured, smoked), or with Foie Gras, or with a dessert such as a Lush Chocolate Cake with Cherries.
 The choice is yours.

 This issue, in honor of St. Patrick, I look at Michael Collins 10-year-old Irish single malt whiskey, which I tried in the “Uptown Billiards” bar in Flagstaff Arizona.
 Unusually for an Irish whiskey, Michael Collins is double distilled rather than triple distilled (the way most other Irish whiskeys are made), and the addition of being lightly smoked/peated – gives you something you don’t normally get from an Irish whiskey.